Melbourne Strategic Assessment

 The Growth Corridor Plans were released by the Victorian Minister for Planning on 13 June 2012.

-Melbourne Strategic Assessment: Department of Environment and Primary Industries Customer Service Centre on 136 186 (Monday - Friday 8:00 am - 6:00 pm).
+The Victorian Government's urban development program, or the Melbourne Strategic Assessment: Contact the Department of Environment, Land, Water & Planning Customer Service Centre on 136 186 (Monday - Friday 8:00 am - 6:00 pm).